Neodusk/TweetyBird/README.md

 Once your project is created and the API is enabled, you should have clicked the link to Create service account key.

 "Click Create and you’ll be prompted to download a JSON file.
-You need this as it contains your service account key to allow you to make calls to the API locally.
-Rename the file" ([source](https://magpi.raspberrypi.org/articles/wildlife-camera-object-recognition)) to `TweetyBird.json` and move the JSON file into your `~/pi-timolo` folder.
+You need this as it contains your service account key to allow you to make calls to the API locally" ([source](https://magpi.raspberrypi.org/articles/wildlife-camera-object-recognition)).
+Rename the file to `TweetyBird.json` and move the JSON file into your `~/pi-timolo` folder.